Lionliliya/CalculatorWEB/README.md

 Additionals:

-1.Record entered by the user the expression string to the database as well as result (relational - MySQL)
+1. Record entered by the user the expression string to the database as well as result (relational - MySQL)

 2. Logging of runtime program execution